-Slow Clay Centre turned 10 this year!
-We thank the thousands of people who have touched our centre and contributed to our development and success as one of Melbourne’s most respected education centres for ceramics.
+Slow Clay Centre turned 10 in 2022!
+We thank the thousands of people who have joined our centre for pottery classes and workshops and the many staff and artists who have contributed their expertise towards us becoming one of Australia’s most respected education centres for ceramics.

 Who are we?
-Our students range from beginners to aspiring ceramic artists; our teachers are committed, established ceramic artists; and our founder is Jane Sawyer, a professional exhibiting ceramic artist and educator for over 40 years and member of the International Academy of Ceramics.
-Together we are specialists in ceramic art and pottery education and offer a nurturing, supportive and developmental pathway from total beginners to advanced professionals.
+Our students range from beginners to aspiring ceramic artists, many whose career we have helped launch!
+Our teachers are committed, established ceramic artists, passionate educators and all round amazing people!
+Our founder is Jane Sawyer, a professional exhibiting ceramic artist and educator for over 40 years and member of the International Academy of Ceramics.
+We are specialists in ceramic art and pottery education and offer a nurturing, supportive and developmental pathway from total beginners to advanced professionals.
+Together we make a vibrant and welcoming community.

-What we do: Our carefully structured curriculum provides an educational framework for creative enquiry and exploration and encourages an individual approach whist catering for requisite knowledge and technical skill development.
+What we do: Our carefully structured curriculum provides an educational framework for creative enquiry, exploration, play and development and encourages an individual approach whist catering for requisite knowledge and technical skill acquisition.

-Pottery wheel techniques go back centuries and were passed down through generations as they developed to ensure the most economic use of physical movements and expressive competencies.
-Our Slow Clay ™ method of teaching is based on the production throwing techniques that owner/director, Jane Sawyer , studied as an apprentice potter in Japan in the 1980s.
-Jane has added her experience as a qualified art teacher to this background and has enhanced and refined the techniques for beginners to ensure ergonomic best-practice and provide a solid foundation for personal expression and confidence with clay.
-This Slow Clay ™ method for teaching the wheel to beginners has been taught and refined by Jane over thirty years.
-All Slow Clay Centre teachers of the wheel are trained in our method to ensure consistency and continuity and Jane also offers teacher training to others who wish to use the Slow Clay ™ method.
-Please enquire if you wish to be trained and approved to teach our method.
+Pottery techniques, whether hand building or wheel, go back centuries and were passed down through generation after generation as they developed to ensure the most economic use of physical movements and expressive competencies.
+Our Slow Clay ™ method of teaching is based on the Japanese production throwing techniques that owner/director, Jane Sawyer , studied as an apprentice potter in Australia (with Andrew Halford) and in Japan (with Shussai-Gama) in the 1980s.
+Jane has added her experience as an experienced art teacher to this background and has enhanced and refined the techniques she learnt.
+The goal is to make them suitable for beginners to ensure ergonomic best-practice and provide a solid foundation for personal expression and confidence with clay.
+All Slow Clay Centre teachers of the wheel are trained in this method to ensure consistency and continuity and Jane also offers teacher training to others who wish to use the Slow Clay ™ method.
+(Please enquire if you wish to be trained and approved to teach our method!)

 Weekly classes: We offer three different but fully complementary foundational courses where students attend weekly for an 8-week term.
 Terms are repeated 4 terms per year and students can dive deep into one area or move between the classes so they get a broad experience.